 “20 Wine is a mocker, strong drink is raging: and whosoever is deceived thereby is not wise.”

 What happens when you slide down a steep slope and wipe out?
-By the time you stop you’re a lot farther down the hill from where you fell.
-Momentum carries you along after the initial crash.
+By the time you stop, you’re a lot farther down the hill from where you fell.
+Momentum carries you long after the initial crash.
 Unwise decisions have a momentum of their own.
 When the devil shows you drugs, he endeavors to make it look harmless, but you can’t see the end of where you are going.
 You don’t know how far or how fast it’ll carry you.
 As someone slides down the hill of drug use, they tend to follow several stages:

-- Experimental usage: Alcohol or drugs are tried for the first time, often fueled by curiosity and/or motivated by peer pressure.
+- Experimental usage: Alcohol or drugs tried for the first time, often fueled by curiosity and/or motivated by peer pressure.

 - Casual users: Casual users have decided they enjoy being high but limit their use.
 Often, they use only on specific occasions.

-I thought I would share how the Israelites in the old testament were taught to deal with their children who went down the path of drugs.
+I thought I would share how the Israelites in the Old Testament were taught to deal with their children who went down the path of drugs.